CowDogMoo/warpgate/dockerfiles/warpgate/README.md

   ghcr.io/cowdogmoo/warpgate:latest list
 ```

-**Note:** The `--privileged` flag is required for Buildah to function properly
+**Note:** The `--privileged` flag is required for BuildKit to function properly
-within the container.
+within the container for nested container builds.

 ## Development